bredelings/BAli-Phy/TODO/Unicode.md

 - `Data.Char` predicates and case transforms are still ASCII-only.
 - `CPPString` remains an opaque C++ `std::string` transport, not a text type.
   Generic `Foreign.String` unpacking still maps raw bytes to `Char` values.
-- `Data.Text.Encoding` is not implemented yet; it should become the explicit bridge between validated `Text` and raw `ByteString`.
+- The wider `Data.Text.Encoding` API is not implemented yet.  `decodeUtf8'`, lenient decoding, UTF-16/32 codecs, and streaming validation remain deferred.
 - CSV separators are still restricted to one byte.
 - `haskell/ids.cc` still classifies identifiers and symbols byte-by-byte using ASCII rules.